docker/docs/content/compose/compose-file/05-services.md

 ## tty

-`tty` configures service container to run with a TTY.
-This is the same as This is the same as running a container with the `-t` or `-tty` flag.
+`tty` configures a service's container to run with a TTY.
+This is the same as This is the same as running a container with the
+`-t` or `-tty` flag.
 For more information, see [Allocate a pseudo-TTY](../../reference/cli/docker/container/run/#tty).

 Supported values are `true` or `false`.